 At Rangitata I faced my fear and decided to try white-water rafting again, after my first not-so-amazing attempt.
 I needn’t have worried.
 At Rangitata Rafts we received a thorough briefing from the friendly instructors and the three-hour trip through the increasingly energetic rapids was much more how I’d imagined whitewater rafting to be.
 It was a lot of fun and we were laughing and smiling the whole way, though, as always for this pursuit, it’s not without its risks.
 Luckily we paddled well and – with a little luck too – we sailed over the highest grade rapids without any incident.
 We even took a stop to climb some nearby rocks and jump into the water, with varying degrees of confidence and grace.

 They say that it’s good to leave somewhere with things that you’d like to have done, so it gives you the perfect excuse to go back.
-For me it’s definitely getting acquainted with the whales and dolphins in Kaikoura.
-And maybe now I’ve jumped off the rock at Rangitata I can now pluck up the courage to do a sky dive.
+Maybe now I’ve jumped off the rock at Rangitata I could pluck up the courage to come back and do a sky dive.
 Either way, my tour of the South Island has certainly been one to remember and I wouldn’t hesitate to do it all over again.